canonical/ubuntu-packaging-guide/udd-merging.rst

 this can either be a local filesystem path, or a http, ftp, sftp, etc. URI as shown.
 The command will automatically download the tarball for you.
 If you point to a `.tar.bz2` or similar tarball then it will recompress it as needed, or convert it if you pass it a `.zip` or similar.
-If your package is v3 (quilt) format and so can support `.tar.bz2` upstream tarballs then pass a `--v3` option to prevent the repacking (this should be `automatically detected`_).

 The `merge-upstream` command will either tell you that it completed successfully, or that there were conflicts.
 Either way you will be able to